About Us

 Her professional journey spans seven countries, with work across government, education, and the arts.
 From serving as a U.S. diplomat, to an elected school board member, to a Peace Corps Volunteer, Heather has always been drawn to the power of service and meaningful connection.
 To her, tea, is one of the most elegant forms of both.

-Through the UppiTea Experience, LLC, Heather invites others to be a little uppity and reclaim tea as an act of intentional living and self-worth.
-She sees tea as a way to slow down, explore culture, and celebrate one’s elevated self.
-She’s passionate about sharing tea knowledge, curating memorable experiences, and spotlighting ethical, responsible brands that are reshaping the tea industry for the better.
+Through the UppiTea Experience, Heather invites others to be a little uppity - the desirable quality of being unapologetic about our love of tea, cultural connection, and learning simply for the joy of it.
+She’s passionate about sharing tea knowledge, curating memorable experiences, and spotlighting ethical brands that are positively contributing to the tea industry.

 VISION